-Our existing agreements for our pipeline program drug target candidates are subject to many risks.
-If such an agreement is terminated by our partner, our business and financial condition may be materially harmed.
+Our existing agreements for our drug candidates are subject to many risks.
+If such an agreement is not fully complied with or terminated by our partner, our business and financial condition may be materially harmed.

-In August 2013, we entered into a Research and Development Collaboration and License Agreement with Bayer Pharma AG, or Bayer, for the research, development, and commercialization of antibody-based therapeutics for cancer immunotherapy against a novel, Compugen-discovered immune checkpoint regulators -CGEN-15001T/ILDR2, for which the therapeutic antibody BAY1905254 is currently being evaluated in a Phase 1 clinical trial, the Bayer Collaboration.
-Then, in March 2018, we entered into an exclusive license agreement with MedImmune Limited, the global biologics research and development arm of AstraZeneca, or AstraZeneca, to enable the development of bi-specific and multi-specific immuno-oncology antibody products.
-Each of these agreements were entered into for Compugen-discovered drug targets and is subject to all of the risks as set forth above with respect to our dependence in general on collaboration agreements with third parties.

-The Bayer Collaboration continues until Bayer is no longer required to make payments under the agreement or until otherwise terminated by either party in accordance with the terms of the agreement.
+In August 2013, we entered into a Research and Development Collaboration and License Agreement with Bayer Pharma AG, or Bayer, for the research, development, and commercialization of antibody-based therapeutics for cancer immunotherapy against a novel, Compugen-discovered immune checkpoint regulators CGEN-15001T/ILDR2, for which the therapeutic antibody BAY1905254 is currently being evaluated in a Phase 1 clinical trial.
+The collaboration with Bayer, or the Bayer Collaboration, continues until Bayer is no longer required to make payments under the agreement or until otherwise terminated by either party in accordance with the terms of the agreement.
 Bayer may also terminate the agreement, at any time with or without cause on a product-by-product and/or country-by country basis, upon prior written notice.
 Upon any termination of the agreement, depending upon the circumstances, the parties have varying rights and obligations with respect to the continued development and commercialization of any products and or various payment and royalty obligations in the event of such continuation of the development and commercialization.

-Under the terms of the license agreement with AstraZeneca, we provided an exclusive license for the development of bi-specific and multi-specific antibody products derived from our pipeline program.
-Subject to termination rights for material breach, bankruptcy or by Compugen for patent challenge by MedImmune, the term of the license agreement continues until the expiration of the last Royalty Term in the Territory, each as defined in the license agreement.
-In addition, MedImmune may terminate the agreement for convenience upon prior written notice.
+In March 2018, we entered into an exclusive license agreement with MedImmune Limited, the global biologics research and development arm of AstraZeneca, which is currently part of AstraZeneca, or AstraZeneca, to enable the development of bi-specific and multi-specific antibody products derived from a Compugen pipeline program.
+Under the terms of the license agreement, we provided an exclusive license for the development of bi-specific and multi-specific antibody products derived from a Compugen pipeline program.
+Subject to termination rights for material breach, bankruptcy or by Compugen for patent challenge by AstraZeneca, the term of the license agreement continues until the expiration of the last Royalty Term in the Territory, each as defined in the license agreement.
+In addition, AstraZeneca may terminate the agreement for convenience upon prior written notice.